-These Rosemary Garlic Sous Vide Lamb Chops are super tender and so flavorful!
-The sous vide technique allows you to cook better lamb chops than the restaurant.
-The lamb is precisely and evenly cooked to the temperature you set with your desired doneness!
+These Rosemary Garlic Sous Vide Lamb Chops are super tender, juicy, and so flavorful!
+The sous vide technique allows you to cook better lamb than the restaurant.
+The lamb loin chops are precisely and evenly cooked to the temperature you set with your desired doneness!

-- With traditional methods, the outside of the lamb is often overcooked and chewy when the middle of the meat is cooked to the desired doneness.
-With sous vide method, it will cook the chops evenly all the way through, and you’ll get juicer and more tender meat with an even doneness edge to edge.
+- With traditional methods, the outside of the lamb is often overcooked and chewy when the middle of the meat is still raw.
+With the sous vide method, it will cook the chops evenly all the way through, and you’ll get a juicer and more tender meat with an even doneness edge to edge.

 - You can walk away while it’s cooking, as it’s low-stress cooking by eliminating short windows of time for perfect doneness.

-- Seal the bag using water displacement method: Seal all but one corner of the bag, and slowly place it in the water bath.
+3. Seal the bag using the water displacement method: Seal all but one corner of the bag, and slowly place it in the water bath.
 Make sure everything below the zip-line is covered by water.
 Then seal the rest of the bag.

 - Place the bag in the sous vide water bath and cook for 2 hours at 135°F (57°C).

-- Let it chill for about 10-30 minutes and then grill or sear for about 1-2 minutes per side, just to caramelize the outside.
+6. Pat dry the lamb completely.
+Grill or sear for about 2 minutes per side, just to caramelize the outside.